jsoma/playfair-projects/projects/gianna-gruen/NYPD-stop-frisk/DIARY.md

 * How do the three most common types of police force relate to race?

 #### Headlines:
-* People of color get searched more often by NYPD
+* People of color get stopped more often by NYPD
 * NYPD stop-and-frisk data screwed: No scheme to gather offense data
+* Black and hispanic people are frisked more often

 #### Data Source:
 [NYPD, 2015](http://www.nyc.gov/html/nypd/html/analysis_and_planning/stop_question_and_frisk_report.shtml) How accurate can self-reported data be...?